valhovey/blog/a_tour_of_haskell.md

 ### Pattern Matching

 A consequence of having the compiler match on values to saturate unknown types is that value definition can be structural.
 This is called pattern matching, and it allows for some of the most expressive definitions in any language.
-In Typescript, this is somewhat adjacent to pattern matching, but it's much more powerful.
 In a nutshell, defining types and consuming types uses the _exact same syntax_.
 This works for values in addition to types.

 {% highlight Haskell %}
 -- You can match on values for functions. `0` and `1`